-W2 Acc 0.59 W2 Inc 0.59 W5 Acc 0.59 W5 Inc 0.59 the OCF disclosed is an estimate only as the Share Class has recently launched. the OCF disclosed is an estimate only as the Share Class AMC is tiered.
-The ACD is a user of the MSCI ACWI Index (the " Index ") under the Benchmark Regulation.
+W2 Acc 0.60 W2 Inc 0.60 W5 Acc 0.60 W5 Inc 0.60 the OCF disclosed is an estimate only as the Share Class AMC is tiered.
+Benchmark Regulation: The ACD is a user of the MSCI ACWI Index (the " Index ") under the Benchmark Regulation.
 The administrator of the Index is included in the public register maintained by the FCA.
 In accordance with the Benchmark Regulation the ACD has produced and maintains a robust written plan setting out the steps to be followed if an index should materially change or cease to be produced.
-Part 2 of Appendix B sets out risk warnings that are applicable to all Sub-funds.
-In addition, Part 3 of Appendix B sets out the following risk warnings which are particularly relevant to the Sub-fund: Investment in Emerging Markets Investment in Permissible PRC Instruments Details of the investment and borrowing powers as applicable to the Sub-fund are set out in Part 3 of this Prospectus.
-The Sub-fund is marketable to retail investors, as well as institutional investors, and may be suitable for such investors seeking to invest for the long term and who are willing to accept the risks associated with investment in equities and such other investments as the Sub-fund may make.
+Sub-fund Specific Risks: Part 2 of Appendix B sets out risk warnings that are applicable to all Sub-funds.
+In addition, Part 3 of Appendix B sets out the following risk warnings which are particularly relevant to the Sub-fund: Indian Foreign Portfolio Investor (FPI) Restrictions and Ultimate Beneficial Owner Requirements Investment in Emerging Markets Investment in Permissible PRC Instruments Investment and Borrowing Powers: Details of the investment and borrowing powers as applicable to the Sub-fund are set out in Part 3 of this Prospectus.
+Investor Profile: The Sub-fund is marketable to retail investors, as well as institutional investors, and may be suitable for such investors seeking to invest for the long term and who are willing to accept the risks associated with investment in equities and such other investments as the Sub-fund may make.
 The Sub-fund may not be appropriate for investors who plan to withdraw their monies within five years.
 Potential investors are advised to read "Appendix B RISK WARNINGS" and to seek the advice of an intermediary authorised under The Financial Services and Markets Act 2000 should they be unsure as to the suitability of the Sub-fund in relation to their investment needs.
-This Sub-fund is suitable for all investors seeking a Sub-fund that aims to deliver capital growth over a long-term investment horizon.
+Target market: This Sub-fund is suitable for all investors seeking a Sub-fund that aims to deliver capital growth over a long-term investment horizon.
 The investor should be prepared to bear losses.
 This Sub-fund is compatible for mass market distribution.
 This Sub-fund may not be suitable for investors who are concerned about short-term volatility and performance, seeking a regular source of income and investing for less than five years.
 This Sub-fund does not offer capital protection.
-No securities financing transactions or total return swaps (as defined for the COLL Rules) are used in the management of this Sub-fund.
-Class A accumulation (see Note 1) Class B accumulation Class B income Class C accumulation (see Note 2) Class C income (see Note 2)
+Securities Financing Transactions Regulation (" SFTR ") disclosure: No securities financing transactions or total return swaps (as defined for the COLL Rules) are used in the management of this Sub-fund.
+Share Classes: Class A accumulation (see Note 1) Class B accumulation Class B income Class C accumulation (see Note 2) Class C income (see Note 2)